 - Keep in mind that alcohol and some medications can increase the need for a larger steroid dose.

 - Releasing an increased amount of cortisol is one of the ways in which the body deals with stress.
-This means that during times of stress, the steroid dosage may need to be increased.
-Even if your steroid medication has been stopped for up to a year, the steroids will sometimes need to be restarted.
-This is because your adrenal glands may still not be producing enough cortisol to deal with stress, and your Sweet’s syndrome may also flare-up.
-Also, see below ‘Other information, Skin problems health centre: The effects of stress on your skin’.
+This means that during times of stress, the steroid dosage may need to be increased, and even if your steroid medication has been stopped for up to a year, the steroids will sometimes need to be restarted.
+This is because your adrenal glands may still not be producing enough cortisol to deal with stress, and your Sweet’s syndrome may flare-up too.
+Also, see ‘Other information, Skin problems health centre: The effects of stress on your skin’.

 Please note that the symptoms of steroid withdrawal can be the same as the symptoms of numerous health conditions.